Participate in Aphantasia Research

 FAQs About Research Participation

-Taking an active role in investigating your own unique inner experience and becoming a citizen scientist for aphantasia research you are improving understanding of our invisible differences and their impacts on the lives, work and wellbeing of the next and future generations.
+Taking an active role in investigating your own unique inner experience and becoming a citizen scientist for aphantasia research you are improving understanding of our invisible differences and their impacts on the lives, work and wellbeing of future generations.

 While there is no guarantee that you will benefit directly from participating in new research, there are numerous potential benefits, including new self discoveries, interaction with researchers who are at the leading edge of imagination science, and access to additional information that may not be available to the public yet.
 In addition, you may feel satisfaction from participating in studies that may contribute to new knowledge and that have the potential of helping others with aphantasia or hyperphantasia.
 Research studies are 100% voluntary, with no cost to the volunteer.
 Some even offer possible rewards or compensation for your time.